-- From September 2016 it will be a statutory requirement for schools to use a Baseline Assessment package that has been licensed by the Government.
+- There is a statutory requirement for schools to use a Baseline Assessment package that has been licensed by the Government.
 This will form the benchmark for a child’s progress all through primary school.

 - There is no national standardized baseline that schools must use; schools are free to choose from selection licensed by the government.

 - We have chosen Early Excellence with many other Bassetlaw Schools, which includes adult observations of children and not just 1:1 assessments.

 Y1 PHONICS SCREENING

 - This national screening assessment takes place in June, with all Y1 children completing the same assessment which assesses their knowledge and understanding of phonics (letter sounds and combinations).